 Traffic-related guarantee payments are sometimes included in toll road contracts.
 Ireland's National Roads Authority (NRA) agreed such payments for the M3 Clonee/Kells and Limerick Tunnel PPPs.
 The NRA has to pay the PPP company additional money if average traffic levels in any half-year period do not exceed the level of guaranteed traffic in the contract.
 A recent audit revealed significant shortfalls in traffic volumes relative to the guaranteed thresholds in 2010 and 2011 and forecast an additional payment of €6.7m for 2012.
-Even if traffic continues to increase at an average 2.5% per annum, the government will be paying traffic guaranteed payments for the M3 Clonee/Kells PPP until 2025 and the Limerick Tunnel until 2041!
+Even if traffic guaranteed payments for the M3 Clonee/Kells PPP until 2025 and the Limerick Tunnel until 2041!
 (Comptroller and Auditor General, 2012).
 Additional payments could exceed €140m at current prices.
 The beneficiaries include Ferrovial (Spain) for the M3 and Strabag AG (Austria), Meridiam Infrastructure and Allied Irish Bank for the Limerick Tunnel.